troessner/articles/draft-how-does-mutant-work.markdown

   end
 ```

-This will walk through the ObjectSpace and get **all** the modules.
+This will walk through the ObjectSpace and get **all** the modules that have been required so far.
 You can easily check what happens here in `pry`:

 ```Ruby
 ObjectSpace.each_object(Module).to_a.sample 3